 Monday, October 31, 2016

 The child of Polish immigrants, Grynszpan was born in March of 1921 in Hanover, Germany.
 As a teen, he studied at at Yeshiva in Frankfurt before returning to Hanover, where he applied to move to Palestine.
-However, his young age and small size were against him, and his request was denied.
+However his young age and small size worked against him, and his request was denied.

 In 1938, approximately 12,000 Polish Jews were rounded up and forced onto boxcar trains destined to Poland – which had no desire to admit them, and they were left stranded at the border.
 Among these Jews were Grynszpan's family: his mother, father, and siblings.
-From the border town they were staying at, one of them managed to send Herschel a postcard detailing their mistreatment by the Germans.
+One of his family members managed to send Herschel a postcard from the border town they were staying at detailing their mistreatment at the hands of the Germans.